 In a world filled with hurt it’s so hard to stay sane,

 I speak from experience, I know how you feel,

-To stare at the screen, wondering what’s real,
+To stare at the screen and think it’s all real,

 Oppose what is wrong, but don’t dehumanize,

 Keep on yearning for learning and you’ll grow to be wise,

 Add joy to the world and watch your spirit rise